What is a Death Certificate?

 Death certificates can also help us understand the health of our communities and contribute to public health investigations.

-Because of death certificates, we know that the official death toll from water in Flint, Michigan may be higher than what officials claimed because of a new study involving death certificates.
+Also, because of death certificates, we know that the official death toll from water in Flint, Michigan may be higher than what officials claimed because of a study involving death certificates.
 Death certificates have been revised over time in an attempt to understand the United States maternal mortality rate.
 And most recently, California’s Death Certificate Project has been working to link overdose deaths on death certificates to the doctors who last prescribed for the deceased.

 How are death certificates used?